gopheracademy/gopheracademy-web/content/advent-2015/goaUntanglingMicroservices.md

 type that was generated from the `BottleMedia` definition.

-Because goa uses code generation it does not have to use reflection (at runtime, the DSL does use reflection in a few places just to make the code more terse).
+Because goa uses code generation it does not have to use reflection (the DSL does use reflection in a few places just to make the code more terse).
 One of the design goal of goa was for the generated code to mimic what you would write if you were to implement the code yourself.
 The generated code is thus fairly simple to follow.
 And while validation code can look a bit funky just because of the number of cases that have to be considered it does reflect what you would do in a "standard" Go program (minus nice refactoring).

 As an example here is the generated code that assigns the BottleID field of the ShowBottleContext data structure show above: